thun88/css/README.md

 ## Other Useful Gulp Tasks

-- `$ gulp` - Build the site and run the webserver:
+- `$ gulp` - Build the site and run the webserver
+- `$ gulp build` - Build the files without starting the webserver
 - `$ gulp dev` - Build the site, run the webserver, and start a watch for development
 - `$ gulp clean` - Remove all generated/static files (`dist` & `site/www`)